jpravetz/epdoc-validate/README.md

   `optional` are allowed on an object
   - As an example, if `strict` is true and no default is set, and the value is not set, then a _missing property_ error will be registered.

+### sanitize

+The `sanitize` option can be one of

+- function - called with value, `ValidatorRule`, returns the new value
+- boolean - if true will cast or otherwise munge the input value to type
+- string - can be one of:
+  - boolean - will attempt to munge the input value into a boolean

+Because input is from UI and is assumed to be a string, `sanitize` _should_ be set to `true` for all `type` values other than 'string' when using `InputValidator`.

 ## Dev